dankelley/dankelley.github.io/_posts/2014-01-11-smoothing-hydrographic-profiles.md

 # Methods

-The first step is to load the data and extract dependent and independent variables, here *S* and $p$.
+The first step is to load the data and extract dependent and independent variables, here *S* and *p*.
 {% highlight r %}
 library(oce)
 library(signal)